Are there funds on GFunds that pay dividends?

 Dividends are payments a fund or company gives to its investors as a way to share profits.
 Think of it as a bonus for investing your money.
 These payments can give you extra income besides your investment’s value.

 If you invest in a fund that makes money, it might share some of its profit with you as dividends.
-However, not all funds pay dividends.

 Here’s what you should know about dividends: